tianyin/configuration-management-papers/README.md

-# A Reading List of Configuration Management
+# A Reading List of System Configuration Management

 ## Introduction